 \section{Abstract}

-Given a simply-connected simple algebraic group $G$, we determine the tangent space of the Finkelberg-Mirkovi\'c Schubert scheme in the affine Grassmannian of $G$ associated to the quasi-minuscule coweight.
-As a consequence, we exhibit a non-reduced Finkelberg-Mirkovi\'c Schubert scheme when $G$ is of type $E_8$.
+Given a simply-connected simple algebraic group $G$, we determine the tangent space of any Finkelberg-Mirkovi\'c Schubert scheme at the base point of the affine Grassmannian of $G$.
+As a consequence, we exhibit non-reduced Finkelberg-Mirkovi\'c Schubert schemes when $G$ is of type $E_6,E_7$ and $E_8$.